AdityaGupta1/mega-minecraft/README.md

 ### Caves and cave biomes

 Once terrain erosion has completed, caves are carved out of the terrain.
 The main caves are heavily inspired by a Minecraft mod called [Worley's Caves](https://www.curseforge.com/minecraft/mc-mods/worleys-caves).
 True to their name, these caves use a modified version of Worley noise to generate infinite branching tunnels and large open areas.
-Most of the caves are hidden fully underground, but ravines spread out throughout the terrain provide access to the subterranean world.
+Most of the caves are hidden fully underground, but ravines located throughout the terrain provide access to the subterranean world.

 <p align="center">
   <img src="screenshots/readme/ravine.png" width="50%" />